corgrath/abandoned-planemo.js/README.md

 No seriously, what is it?
 -------------------------------------------------
-Planemo is basically a [static code analysis tool] written for the [Node.js platform][01].
+Planemo is basically a [static code analysis tool][14] written for the [Node.js platform][01].
 Its main goal is to read everything in given directory (and recursively downwards) and checks any found file (no matter if its its .js, .css, .html or whatever) and its contents against a set of rules, configurable by the user.

 The whole idea is that Planemo should help your project to maintain [coding conventions][02], [best practices][03] and other fun rules your software project might have, for any source code file or languge.